 Rabbanit Batya Krauss

-is a Yoetzet Halakha, a graduate of Keren Ariel and Matan’s Advanced Talmud Institute.
+is a graduate of Hilkhata, Matan's Advanced Halakhic Institute and is a certified Meshivat Halakha.
+In addition she is a Yoetzet Halakha, and a graduate of Matan’s Advanced Talmud Institute.
 Rabbanit Krauss teaches Halakha in the Morot L’Halakha program at Matan HaSharon and gives shiurim to the general public, which focus on the interface between Halakha and society, family and welfare.
 She is a senior social worker specializing in old age, disability and community.

 Rabbanit Chana Godinger Dreyfus

-is the head of Matan’s Metivta program, a graduate of Matan’s Talmud Institute and gives a weekly in-depth shiur at Matan.
-She was the Rabbanit of Pelech High School for Girls in Jerusalem and part of a team of Beit Hillel Rabbaniot who answer Halakhic questions online.
+A graduate of Matan’s Talmud Institute and gives a weekly in-depth shiur at Matan.
+She is the Rosh Yeshiva in Rosh Tzurim, and part of a team of Beit Hillel Rabbaniot who answer Halakhic questions online.